brianhoppus/udacity-cloudformation-project/README.md

 ### Accessing Bastion Hosts
 The bastion hosts __do not__ host any private ssh keys to help ensure that private keys are not compromised.

+Add `KeyName: udacity` as a property to Launch Configurations.
+Then you arr ready to configuration a key named, "udacity" on your local system.

-You must use ssh-agent to add the key on your local machine, and then use agent forwarding to be able to jump from the bastion host to the web servers in the private subnets:
+Use ssh-agent to add the key on your local machine, and then use ssh agent forwarding to be able to jump from the bastion host to the web servers in the private subnets:
 ```
 ssh-agent -s
 ssh-add -k ~/.ssh/udacity.pem